The short answer of “yes” is dangerous.

 This gives Google two HTML versions of the page.
 The pre-DOM HTML Source and the post-DOM rendered HTML.
 Generally, Google will use the rendered snapshot, but it may need to integrate signals between the two and deal with contradictions between the two.

-When you look at the screenshot in Google’s Fetch and Render tool, what you are seeing is the rendering of the page around the load event, using this rendered HTML and not the source HTML.
+When you look at the screenshot in Google’s Fetch and Render tool, what you are seeing is the rendering of the page around the time that Googlebot took the snapshot, using this rendered HTML and not the source HTML.